aibolem/vexflow-wiki-vexchords/Build-Instructions.md

     $ rake lint

-To regenerate documentation from code, you need [Docco](http://jashkenas.github.io/docco/), which lets you embed Markdown syntax into code.
+To regenerate documentation from code, you need [Docco](http://jashkenas.github.io/docco/), which lets you embed Markdown syntax in comments.
 Fixing up comments is currently a work-in-progress, and any new code must conform to the commenting style (see `src/accidental.js` for an example).
 Use the following command to generate documentation.

     $ rake docs